rakesh-vardan/drill4j.github.io/how-to-start.md

 _You're breathtaking!_
 The **last step** before you can start working with Drill4J.
 Go to the [link](https://chrome.google.com/webstore/detail/drill4j-browser-extension/lhlkfdlgddnmbhhlcopcliflikibeplm?hl=ru) and install the browser extension for manual testing.

+> Note: don't' forget to register an agent before the start testing and add code coverage plugin.
+  * Press "Register" button
+  * Fill all necessary fields
+  * Go to agent by clicking on a name and press "Add new plugin" button and choose AwesomeCodeCoverage

 ### Open your application and start testing
 > If you use PetClinic as an application you can find it here [localhost:8082](http://localhost:8082)